 - 7.1 With the exception of progression through the incremental scale of the relevant grade being subject to satisfactory performance, which is assessed on an annual basis, the level of remuneration is not variable dependent upon the achievement of defined targets except that progression to the upper range is subject to exceptional performance.
-The Council does not operate a bonus related pay scheme. - 7.2 To meet specific operational requirements it may be necessary for an individual to temporarily take on additional duties to their identified role.
+The Council does not operate a bonus related pay scheme. - 7.2 To meet specific operational requirements, it may be necessary for an individual to temporarily take on additional duties to their identified role.
 Any additional remuneration will be in accordance with Council's HR policies. - 7.3 In addition to basic salary Chief Officers are entitled to receive certain allowances in accordance with their terms and conditions of service and the relevant Council policies where appropriate.
+The Corporate Directors with DCS (Director of Children's Services) and DASS (Director of Adult responsibilities receive a payment in recognition of their Statutory Officer responsibilities as does the Corporate Director with Section 151 financial responsibilities.